alex1701c/krunner-firefox/README.md

 The plugin uses a local copy of the firefox.desktop file.
 In this file it adds Desktop Action entries for the profiles.
 Because of this you can search for the profiles in your normal launcher.
-If you make changes in your Firefox profile you can sync them manually in the config dialog or they will be applied on startup.
+If you make changes in your Firefox profile you can sync them manually in the config dialog or they can be applied on startup.

 This plugin is also compatible with firefox-esr.